About the Program

 - Must currently hold a managerial position at NC State (program directors, supervisors, department chairs, etc.)

+Applicants must upload a letter of interest/intent along with a letter of support from their immediate supervisor.
 Applications will be reviewed only if participants have completed the prerequisites listed above.
-Applicants will be notified by November 8th of their status.
+Applicants will be notified of their status before Thanksgiving break.

 - The Credential Certificate Program Kicks Off with First Cohort (December 5, 2021)